A0i-Noel/CSE212FinalProject/1-queue.md

 <br />
 #### -Dequeue
 ![Dequeue Example](Assets/Queue/DequeueExample.png)
 Dequeue is a process to output item from queue.
 Manly front item will be output, but it can change based on the condition (queue's priority level).
-Then, the perfomance will be O(n)
+Then, the performance will be O(n)
 ```python
 if len(self.queue) <= 0:
       raise IndexError() ###Add condition, if it needs